flandreas/antares/_docs/about.md

 {% include gallery id="gallery" caption="Screenshots" %}

-Antares doesn't dare to claim being a "Logisim successor", although it was largely influence by this famous application that has sadly beed discontinued a long time ago.
+Antares doesn't dare to claim being a "Logisim successor", although it was largely influenced by this famous application that has sadly been discontinued a long time ago.
 However, regarding its design philosophy, Antares strives to go beyond Logisim and similar tools.

 ## Supported Platforms